-Open Topic Clusters – Chancellor Beverly Davenport has asked the Interim Provost and the Interim Vice Chancellor for Research and Engagement to coordinate the establishment of transdisciplinary research clusters at UT.
-The Chancellor’s initiative is intended to draw upon and enhance the university’s research strengths for the good of UT, the state of Tennessee, and society at large.
+Open Topic Clusters – The Office of the Provost and the Office of Research and Engagement collaborated on the establishment of transdisciplinary research clusters at UT.
+The initiative is intended to draw upon and enhance the university’s research strengths for the good of UT, Tennessee, and society at large.
 This initiative is related to a national movement that enlists universities’ intellectual capital and research infrastructure in a campaign to address grand challenges faced by 21st-century global societies.

 Support for Graduate Students

 The following awards specifically offer support to graduate students at UT Knoxville:

 Student/Faculty Research Awards — These Graduate School awards are meant to advance the work for both faculty and graduate students.
 They are intended to help support student research; give students experience writing grants; and foster the mentoring relationship between faculty and graduate students.
 Grants up to $5000 may be used to purchase supplies needed for research; for travel to work in other laboratories, libraries, or archives; for specialized training or in a variety of other ways, so long as the outcome will be the professional development of the graduate students and the advancement of an identified research/creative agenda of both the student and faculty member.